Perfecting therapy dosing decisions and the writing of IEPs to maximize participation in students though effective data collection

 Once you purhcase an online course, you will have the opportunity to take an exam to test your retention of the material.
 If you have purchased this course, please ensure you have logged in to your account in order to take the exam.
 The exam must be completed with a pass rate of 80% or more in order to receive your certificate of attendance.

 Continuing Education Hours for disciplines not listed below: 4.5 Contact Hours (.45 CEUs).
-This course is offered for up to .45 ASHA CEUs (Intermediate level, Professional area).
+Intermediate Level.

 This course meets the CO PT requirements for 4.5 Contact Hours (4.5 points) – Intermediate Level, CAT 1

-Approved by the FL Physical Therapy Association for 5 continuing education hours- #____
+Approved by the FL Physical Therapy Association for 5 continuing education hours- #CE20-722688.

 Education Resources is an approved agency by the PT Board of CA for 4.5 contact hours.

-Approved by the KY Physical Therapy Association for 4.53 Contact Hours.
-Approval #CS64-2010-KPTA
+Approved by the KY Physical Therapy Association for 4.5 Contact Hours.
+Approval #CS64-2010-KPTA.

 Education Resources is an AOTA Approved Provider for Live and Distance Learning-Independent Courses - 4.5 Contact Hours (.45 CEUs)